-QPI enables caregivers, agency staff, and birth parents to work as a team to support children and youth.
-Communities who participate in QPI have formed networks that share information and ideas about how to improve parenting and to better recruit and retain excellent families.
+Philadelphia is part of a national network of QPI communities who share information and ideas about how to improve parenting and to better recruit and retain excellent resource families.
 They develop policies and practices that are based on current child research to support skilled, loving parenting.